KhushiMulchandani/online-event-booking-system/README.md

 # Online Event Booking System

-A comprehensive Java console application designed to streamline the discovery and booking of various events, including Movies, Concerts, Sports,Standup Comedy and Workshops.
+A comprehensive Java console application designed to streamline the discovery and booking of various events, including Movies, Concerts, Sports, Standup Comedy and Workshops.
 This project was developed as a collaborative team effort to demonstrate scalable software design and robust user input validation.

 ## 🌟 Key Features